swmannepalli/Azure-Data-Factory-CI-CD/modules/module02.md

 **Steps**

-+ Add package.json file in the same repository of your Data Factory resources.
++ Login to https://dev.azure.com to open Azure DevOps.
+Go to your project and add package.json file in the same repository of your Data Factory resources.
 This file has Node and the npm packages that will be installed in later steps.

 <img width="473" alt="image" src="https://user-images.githubusercontent.com/84516667/198694704-6aed558c-9340-4471-a836-f493ad842c25.png">